Best balance transfer card with rewards

 The Discover it Balance Transfer card’s welcome offer will likely be much more rewarding since you’d only need to spend about $167 per month across your 5 percent rotating categories (after activation, then 1 percent) to get that same $100 matched.
-Maximizing your $1,500 quarterly categories will earn you three times that, $300, that will then be matched at the end of your first year for a total of $600 via cash back match.
+Maximizing your $1,500 quarterly categories will earn you three times that ($300) — which will then be matched at the end of your first year for a total of $600 via cash back match.

-Out of Discover’s two cash back structures, the Discover it Balance Transfer shares the same rotating category cash rewards as the issuer’s flagship card, the Discover it® Cash Back.
-Its unabbreviated rewards rate is certainly impressive for a balance transfer card, but keep in mind that it’ll take a little elbow grease to maximize your rotating categories — which could be hard if you’ve reduced your spending to pay off your balance.
+Out of Discover’s two cash back structures, the Discover it Balance Transfer shares the same rotating category structure as the issuer’s flagship card, the Discover it® Cash Back.
+Its rewards rate is certainly impressive for a balance transfer card, but keep in mind that it’ll take a little work to maximize your rotating categories — which could be hard if you’re only focused on paying off your balance.

-You’ll earn 5 percent cash back on each dollar you spend on purchases that fall within your 5 percent rotating categories and all other purchases will earn 1 percent cash back.
+You’ll earn 5 percent cash back on each dollar you spend on purchases that fall within the 5 percent rotating categories and all other purchases will earn 1 percent cash back.
 However, you’ll have to remember to activate your bonus categories each quarter and stay within your bonus categories’ $1,500 quarterly spending limit in order to earn 5 percent.
-Otherwise, you’ll only earn 1 percent back for the rest of the quarter, when the categories reset.
+After hitting the spending cap, you’ll only earn 1 percent back for the rest of the quarter, when the categories reset.

 Discover provides a good variety of redemption options for your rewards.
 You can receive cash back in the form of:

 Like with other cash back programs, your Discover rewards are worth 1 cent per percentage point of the cash back rate.
-That means you’ll pocket more cents per dollar spent on bonus category purchases and 1 cent per dollar on all other purchases.
+That means you’ll pocket 5 cents per dollar spent on bonus category purchases and 1 cent per dollar on all other purchases.
 Earn 5 percent cash back after activation on rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent)

-No-annual-fee cards usually dial back on extra benefits — except for Chase credit cards — but Discover cards are bare-bones even by those standards.
-Instead, Discover trims the fat in order to focus on value through low costs, account protections and top-notch customer service.
+No-annual-fee cards usually dial back on extra benefits — except for Chase credit cards — but Discover cards are barebones even by those standards.
+Instead, Discover trims the fat in order to focus on value through low costs, account protection and top-notch customer service.

 On top of standard security features, like $0 fraud liability for unauthorized purchases and account alerts, Discover’s free Identity Alerts program is a credit monitoring service that scours the dark web for your personal information and Social Security number, and immediately notifies you if your data has been compromised or if there are any fishy changes to your Experian credit report.

-That’s pretty comprehensive coverage for a free issuer-based service, which pairs nicely with Discover’s Freeze it in-app feature.
-Freeze it allows you control to freeze and reactivate your credit card account whenever and for however long you’d like.
-This lets you act quickly to prevent any new purchases, cash advances and balance transfers without having to call and work it out with the issuer.
+That’s pretty comprehensive coverage for a free issuer-based service, which pairs nicely with Discover’s Freeze it® in-app feature.
+Freeze it allows you to freeze and reactivate your credit card account whenever and for however long you’d like.
+This lets you act quickly to prevent any new purchases, cash advances and balance transfers without having to call the issuer.

 Discover’s customer service provides helpful free overnight shipping to replace lost cards, free FICO score access, a year-end spending summary and a recurring charges dashboard, but it’s notable for having 100 percent U.S.-based, 24/7 customer service that consistently ranks above other national issuers.
-In fact, Discover just ranked second in the recent 2021 J.D.
-Power U.S. Credit Card Satisfaction Study — behind American Express by just one point on a 1,000-point scale (837 versus 838).
-Many customers may find their credit card issuers hard to deal with, but Discover has supported its reputation by obtaining the J.D.
-Power customer satisfaction survey’s top rank for five of the past seven years.
+In fact, Discover just ranked second in the recent 2022 J.D.
+Power U.S. Credit Card Satisfaction Study — behind American Express by seven points on a 1,000-point scale (848 versus 841).
+Discover has obtained the J.D.
+Power customer satisfaction survey’s top rank for six of the past eight years.

-The card’s 18-month 0 percent intro balance transfer APR is longer than any other Discover card’s, and it’s one of the longest zero-interest periods you’ll find among many reward cards with zero-interest periods (11.99 percent to 22.99 percent variable APR thereafter).
-You’ll face a 3 percent intro balance transfer fee (up to 5 percent on future transfers, see terms), but that’s a standard rate to expect.
+The card’s 18-month 0 percent intro balance transfer APR is longer than any other Discover card’s, and it’s one of the longest zero-interest periods you’ll find among many reward cards with zero-interest periods (16.24 percent to 27.24 percent variable APR thereafter).
+You’ll face a 3 percent intro balance transfer fee (up to 5 percent on future transfers, see terms), which is a standard rate.

-The big drawback is that the Discover it Balance Transfer card’s six-month 0 percent intro APR period for purchases is much shorter than the one it offers for balance transfers.
-While many balance transfer cards have matching purchase and balance transfer intro APR offers, a shorter purchase intro APR isn’t too big of a deal since it’s the same length the card has consistently offered in the past and the ongoing APR makes up for it.
-In fact, 11.99 percent is lower than you could get with most balance transfer cards and is far below the current average interest rate.
+The big drawback is that the Discover it Balance Transfer card’s six-month intro APR period for purchases is much shorter than the one it offers for balance transfers.
+While many balance transfer cards have matching purchase and balance transfer intro APR offers, a shorter purchase intro APR isn’t a shock since it’s the same length the card has consistently offered in the past and the ongoing APR makes up for it, as you have the potential to have an APR lower than the average credit card interest rate.

-Although the Discover it Balance Transfer has a leg up over many rewards cards with intro APR periods —plus a vast number of balance transfer-oriented cards — its intro APR lengths may not give you as much breathing room as other cards’ offers may.
-For example, the newly launched Wells Fargo Reflect℠ Card can shield both your purchases and balance transfers for up to 21 months (then a 12.99 percent to 24.99 percent variable APR), extended from its base 18 months if you continue making minimum payments on time throughout that offer.
+Although the Discover it Balance Transfer has a leg up over many rewards cards with intro APR periods — and has more ongoing value than other balance transfer-oriented cards — its intro APR lengths may not give you as much breathing room as other cards’ offers may.

-Deciding against a card with rewards, a lower interest rate and an upfront first-year cash back offer for another card solely focused on zero-interest may be wiser if you’ll treat your balance transfer card as a temporary steppingstone to clear your card debt.
-However, the Discover it Balance Transfer and these alternative cards could be better all-around picks if you’d rather have more long-term utility from your next balance transfer card.
+Foregoing a card with rewards, a lower interest rate, and an upfront first-year cash back offer in favor of a card purely focused on zero-interest may be better if you want to use your balance transfer card as a stepping stone to eliminate your card debt.
+However, if you want more long-term utility from your balance transfer card, the Discover it Balance Transfer or one of these alternative cards may be better all-around picks.

 The Citi Double Cash Card is one of the few credit cards with an 18-month 0 percent intro APR on balance transfers (variable 18.49 percent to 28.49 percent thereafter) to earn substantial rewards other than the Discover it Balance Transfer.
 The Double Cash card rakes in up to 2 percent unlimited cash back on all purchases; you’ll get 1 percent when you purchase and another 1 percent once you pay the purchase off.
 This rewards scheme could make it a wiser option than the Discover it Balance Transfer if rotating categories are a bit too hands-on for you, or if you plan to pair it with other Citi credit cards.

 Your primary focus should be paying off your credit card debt after transferring your balance, but there are a few cash back cards worth considering once that’s handled.
 Discover cards don’t necessarily pair very well with each other, so a card from another issuer with rewards that will cover your biggest expenses outside Discover’s rotating bonus categories would be a smart choice.

-A flat-rate cash rewards card like the Wells Fargo Active Cash® Card would be an effortless way to earn boosted rewards on all purchases outside Discover’s cash back calendar or your categories’ $1,500 quarterly spending limit.
-The Wells Fargo Active Cash℠ Card would be excellent for this job since it squeezes unlimited 2 percent cash rewards on purchases.
+A flat-rate cash rewards card like the Wells Fargo Active Cash® Card would be an effortless way to earn boosted rewards on purchases outside Discover’s cash back calendar or your categories’ $1,500 quarterly spending limit.
+The Wells Fargo Active Cash® Card would be excellent for this job since it squeezes unlimited 2 percent cash rewards on purchases.
 This doubles all your cash rewards earned outside of Discover’s rotating categories and it’s a value you don’t have to wait till the end of the year to enjoy fully.

-Since they typically don’t offer much value beyond their lengthy introductory zero-interest periods, balance transfer cards often have a hard time earning their keep after the intro APR ends — but the Discover it Balance Transfer card doesn’t have this problem.
-It translates beloved rewards from the Discover it Cash Back card into the balance transfer world and shores up that ongoing value with the issuer’s signature low costs and first-year cash back match bonus.
-Its short six-month intro purchase APR might not be the strongest, but the Discover it Balance Transfer’s well-rounded features make it one of the best options you’ll find for a balance transfer.
+Since balance transfer cards typically don’t offer much value beyond their lengthy introductory zero-interest periods, they often have a hard time earning their keep after the intro APR ends — but the Discover it Balance Transfer card doesn’t have this problem.
+It translates beloved rewards from the Discover it Cash Back Card card into the balance transfer world with great ongoing value and low costs.
+Its short six-month intro purchase APR period might not be the strongest, but the Discover it Balance Transfer’s well-rounded features make it one of the best options you’ll find for a balance transfer.